LeastAuthority/openitp-good-packaging-proposal/openitp-report.rst

 quickstart build flow:
 install Python if necessary
-download the allmydata-tahoe-*.zip file (for a given build target) unzip it
+download the allmydata-tahoe-*.zip file (for a given build target) [NONDET: operating system versions, patches, variants, distribution if counted as the same target] unzip it
   [NONDET: unzip programs might vary in e.g. permissions of unzipped files] [NONDET: file timestamps may depend on the clock of the build system]